lucleray/next-purgecss/readme.md

 - [next-less](https://github.com/zeit/next-plugins/tree/master/packages/next-less)
 - [next-sass](https://github.com/zeit/next-plugins/tree/master/packages/next-sass)

 Just pick the one that fits your needs.
+In the following steps, I will use `next-css` but it works the same for the other **css next plugins**.

 For example, install `next-css` and `next-purgecss` :